 Sync Between Desktop and Mobile

-If there’s one constant and persistent problem that always resurfaces in conversations about Unbounce, it’s this: the synchronization between the desktop and mobile landing page versions when you’re editing.
+If there’s one constant and persistent problem that always resurfaces in conversations about Unbounce, it’s the lack of smooth synchronization between the desktop and mobile landing page versions when editing.

-Sometimes, the platform doesn’t sync the edits between the desktop and mobile landing pages, so you need to do the same job two times.
-In addition to this, since Unbounce automatically applies the edits to both versions, the changes you make in the desktop version occasionally break the mobile page, and it takes users extra time to fix this.
+It sometimes happens that the platform doesn’t sync the edits between the desktop and mobile landing pages, leading to wasted time redoing work.
+In addition, the changes you make in the desktop version occasionally break the mobile page, and it takes users extra time to fix this.

 Unbounce Is Pricey

 Comparatively speaking, Unbounce is expensive.
-The pricing system is not exactly perfect for small businesses.
-For this reason, many think that this platform is better suited for enterprises and agencies rather than end-users and business owners with smaller budgets.
+The pricing system is not exactly perfect for small businesses for this reason.
+Many would recommend this platform for enterprises and agencies rather than end-users and business owners with smaller budgets.

 These are the four pricing plans that Unbounce offers:

-Still, many users believe that Unbounce is a good value for money.
-However, in the context of a Swipe Pages vs. Unbounce comparison, especially from a regular user perspective, Unbounce is not as cost-effective as Swipe Pages.
+Still, many users believe that Unbounce is good value for money.
+However, in the context of a Swipe Pages vs. Unbounce comparison, we believe Unbounce is not as cost-effective as Swipe Pages.

 The following are some additional issues that Unbounce users object to:

-- lack of advanced functionality like dynamic geolocation;
+- A lack of advanced functionality like dynamic geolocation.

-- analytics tools would be better if there were providing deeper information;
+- Analytics tools could be better if they provided deeper information.

-- ambivalent experiences with the customer support team.
+- Unsatisfactory experiences with the customer support team.

 In this Swipe Pages vs. Unbounce comparison, we explored some pros and cons of both platforms.
-It turns out that Swipe Pages is a little bit more beginner-friendly and cost-effective.
+It turns out that Swipe Pages is a little bit more beginner-friendly and cost-effective than its counterpart.
 On the other hand, experience and cutting-edge technologies (like artificial intelligence) give a slight edge to Unbounce.